U.S. News Rankings

 |Ranking score and category|

-Pomona College has 45 majors and offers a 7:1 student-faculty ratio.
-Pomona students can also take classes at the other six colleges in the Claremont Colleges consortium: Scripps College, Claremont McKenna College, Harvey Mudd College, Pitzer College, Claremont Graduate University, and Keck Graduate Institute of Applied Life Sciences.
-More than half of Pomona students study abroad through Pomona’s 50 programs in approximately 30 countries.
+Pomona College has around 45 majors and offers a 8:1 student-faculty ratio.
+Pomona students can also take classes at the other six colleges in the Claremont Colleges consortium: Scripps College, Claremont McKenna College, Harvey Mudd College, Pitzer College, Claremont Graduate University and Keck Graduate Institute of Applied Life Sciences.
+More than half of Pomona students study abroad through the nearly 50 programs Pomona offers in approximately 30 countries.
 "Ski-Beach Day" takes advantage of Pomona’s unique location: Students ski at a local resort in the morning, and spend the afternoon at a beach in Orange County.
 Notable alumni include former New York Times executive editor Bill Keller and renowned choral conductor Robert Shaw.

 |School mission and unique qualities (as provided by the school):|

 Pomona offers its nearly 1,600 students-evenly divided between men and women-a comprehensive curriculum in the arts, humanities, social sciences and natural sciences.
 With a student-faculty ratio of eight to one, students have the opportunity to work closely and collaboratively with professors who are also top scholars in their fields.
 Students and faculty challenge each other in laboratories, classrooms, and co-curricular activities, and everyone benefits from the energy generated by such an assemblage of sharp and eager minds.
 Friendships forged among Pomona faculty and students frequently endure far beyond the four years of college.